taliah-hl/stock-analyser/README.md

 # Todo

-- maximum draw down
+1. maximum draw down
-- maximum market value
+2. maximum amount of fund actually put into market (currently calculated as maximum market value)
+     - say I am watching 50 stocks with $10,000 allocated for each ($500,000 in total)
+     - I buy whenver buy signal appear for each stock
+     - I want to know maximum amount of money actually held in the market at the same time over the period
-- Bug to be fixed regarding [inaccuracy in EMA in early period](#Bugtobesolved:)
+3. Bug to be fixed regarding [inaccuracy in EMA in early period](#Bugtobesolved:)

 ##  1. <a name='Goal'></a>Goal